Guardianship: What to know

-The Guardianship and Administration Board has extensive power to intervene in a Power of Attorney where an attorney decides they no longer wish to act as attorney, or where the attorney is not exercising their power appropriately.
-The Board can:
+The Tribunal has extensive power to intervene in a Power of Attorney where an attorney decides they no longer wish to act as attorney, or where the attorney is not exercising their power appropriately.
+The Tribunal can:

 - Appoint a substitute attorney

 - Appoint an administrator of the donor’s estate